Earthquakes on April 3, 2026

 20.8 km---✓ ReviewedUSGS →

-On April 3, 2026 at 23:47 UTC, a magnitude 2.4 earthquake struck 102 km SSW of Unalaska, Alaska.
-The hypocenter lay at 20.8 km, placing this in the shallow crustal category.
-The epicenter is at 53.005°, -167.030°.
+The USGS recorded this magnitude 2.4 earthquake 102 km SSW of Unalaska, Alaska at 23:47 UTC on April 3, 2026.
+At a depth of 20.8 km, the event was shallow crustal.
+Coordinates: 53.005°, -167.030°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03